Assault and Battery Lawyer in the Seattle

 There are separate laws regarding assault of a child, which is a felony in Washington.
 The penalty for assault on a minor will vary depending on the circumstances of the crime.

-If you commit assault on an officer, you will face third degree charges unless the circumstances of your crime warrant first or second degree charges.
+If you commit assault on an officer, you will face third-degree charges unless the circumstances of your crime warrant first or second degree charges.

 WHAT’S MISDEMEANOR ASSAULT?